William Salcer

-William Zev Salcer (4 June 1924 (Neporadza) – 6 December 2006) was a Slovak-Jewish Holocaust survivor and inventor.
+William Zev Salcer (4 June 1924 – 6 December 2006) was an inventor and Holocaust survivor.
+He had Slovak-Jewish ethnicity, but he was primarily an Israeli and American citizen.

 Birth and war years

-Salcer was born in the Slovak village of Neporazda to a wealthy family but was raised in Jelšava which became part of Hungary following the division and occupation of Czechoslovakia by Nazi Germany and fascist Hungary.
+Salcer was born in the village of Neporadza, Czechoslovakia to a wealthy family but was raised in Jelšava which became part of Hungary following the division and occupation of Czechoslovakia by Nazi Germany and fascist Hungary.
 He moved to Budapest and since Jewish students were banned from the Universities in Hungary, he took engineering courses in high school and worked as a welder's assistant while rooming with an uncle.
 An illness forced him to return to Jelšava, where he was made a forced laborer and made to repair tanks for the Wehrmacht; shortly thereafter, in advance of the Soviet Red Army, he and his fellow prisoners were force-marched to the Mauthausen-Gusen concentration camp.
 After his camp was liberated by the American Army, Salcer found his sister, Lily Gero, who had been at Auschwitz and he also met his wife Katarina Kellner who had also survived Auschwitz.